Volunteer with us today!

 We currently employ 4 full-time staff personnel and 5 part-timers, and are hoping to add to our team shortly.

 “What do your staff members do?”

-Currently, we have 2 full-time Advocate Coordinators, and 2 part-time Advocate Coordinators who manage and coordinate between our cases and our volunteers.
-We also have a Volunteer Manager in charge of retaining our volunteers through support, and maintaining their paperwork and compliance.
-Our Community Outreach Manager is in charge of advertising, recruitment, marketing, and development, and we an Executive Director of the program.
+Currently, we have 2 full-time Advocate Coordinators, and 3 part-time Advocate Coordinators who manage and coordinate our cases and our volunteers.
+We also have a Volunteer Manager in charge of retaining our volunteers through support, and maintaining their paperwork and compliance and an Office Manager who maintains all our court documents, among many other things.
+Our Community Outreach Manager is in charge of advertising, recruitment, marketing, and development, and we an Executive Director who oversees our small, but mighty team and program.